What Is Stimming And When Is It A Significant Child Behavior?

 The term “stimming” is a shorthand used by the autism community to describe repetitive self-stimulatory behaviors such as hand-flapping or rocking.
 Although these behaviors are often used to diagnose neurodivergent conditions, they’re also common for children who are developing typically.
-So, parents who see repetitive behaviors in children may struggle understanding what is autism stimming and what is typical developmental behavior.
+So, parents who see repetitive behaviors in children may struggle to discern between autism stimming and typical developmental behavior.
 When trying to differentiate between the two, it helps to consider how disruptive the stimming behaviors are and how long they are persisting past their developmentally appropriate window.

 There are two broad groups of stimming behaviors, according to Somer Bishop, Ph.D., associate professor in psychiatry at University of California San Francisco.
 “The problem is that these behaviors are not specific to autism,” she says.
 “So we see them across a whole range of neurodevelopmental disorders as well as in kids who are typically developing.”

 The two categories are split between repetitive physical behaviors and behaviors that show a child’s need for sameness.